 Polar Passage

-Polar Passage is an interactive and educational virtual expedition that allows young learners to embark on a captivating exploration of the Arctic region, where they will encounter the magnificent polar bears in…
+Polar Passage is an interactive and educational virtual expedition that allows young learners to embark on a captivating exploration of the Arctic region, where they will learn about the magnificent arctic species…

 Virtual Program